 During WWII several murders occur at a convalescent home where Dr. Watson has volunteered his services.
 He summons Holmes for help and the master detective proceeds to solve the crime from ...
 See full summary »

-Eccentric movie make-up artist Pete Dumond has been with the studio for decades and is totally devoted to his art especially in the creation of screen monsters.
-His world ends abruptly when new management acquires the company and arbitrarily decides that the horror cycle has run its course and the studio will now concentrate on escapist musicals.
+Accomplished but eccentric movie make-up artist Pete Dumond has been with the studio for decades and is totally devoted to his art especially in the creation of screen monsters.
+His world ends abruptly when new management acquires the company and arbitrarily decides that the horror cycle has run its course, and the studio will now concentrate on escapist musicals.
 When Dumond hears he will be pink-slipped, the neurotic but usually affable Pete turns psychotic and vows vengeance on the two movie executives responsible.
-Using a combination of hypnosis and a newly developed chemical formula, Dumond is able to use mind control to compel the young actors playing the teenage Frankenstein and werewolf to exact his vengeance for him.Written by
+Using a combination of hypnosis and a newly developed chemical formula, Dumond is able to use mind control to compel the young actors playing the teenage Frankenstein and werewolf to exact vengeance for him.Written by

 See more »

 2 of 2 people found this review helpful.

 Was this review helpful to you?